Vishal01Mehra/Lua_ardupilot/Get_Waypoint/README.md

 # Retrieve specific Waypoint GPS coordinates
 In this script:

-1. The target GPS coordinates are defined using TARGET_LATITUDE and TARGET_LONGITUDE.
+1. The desired waypoint index is defined using WAYPOINT_INDEX.
+Keep in mind that waypoint indices are zero-based.

-2. The servo channel and desired position are defined using SERVO_CHANNEL and SERVO_POSITION.
+2. The getWaypointData function uses the missionItems function to retrieve the list of mission items (waypoints).
+It then checks if the list exists and if the specified waypoint index is within the range of available waypoints.

-3. The checkTargetLocation function uses the sensorValues function to get the current GPS coordinates of the drone.
-It then calculates the distance between the current location and the target location using the gpsDistance function.
+3. If the waypoint data is available, the latitude and longitude of the specified waypoint are extracted from the waypoints list and logged using the logMessage function.

-4. If the distance is less than or equal to the defined threshold (5 meters in this case), the servo is moved to the desired position.
-Otherwise, the servo is moved to a neutral position.
+4. If the waypoint data is not available or the specified index is out of range, an appropriate log message is displayed.

-5. The timer is set up to call the checkTargetLocation function every 5 seconds to continuously monitor the drone's location.
+5. The getWaypointData function is called immediately after definition to retrieve and display the waypoint data.

-**Please ensure that you replace the placeholder values with your actual target GPS coordinates, servo channel, and desired servo position.
-Test the script in a controlled environment to ensure it behaves as expected in your UAV system.**
+**Replace the WAYPOINT_INDEX value with the desired waypoint index that you want to retrieve data for.
+Keep in mind that you need to have a mission loaded on your UAV before running the script.
+Test the script on a mission with waypoints to ensure it retrieves the correct data.**